MikeyAce/MovieSearchTool/README.md

 # Database

-At the moment the application is only compatible with SQLite databases.
-If no database file exists, it is created automatically when running application.
+The application communicates with PostgreSQL database, running on Heroku.

 # Running application